 With more than two thirds of its total acreage in public ownership, Yakima County has a wealth of outdoor recreational opportunities.
 However, most of this land lies outside of County jurisdiction and requires a car to access it.
 Accordingly, this category of land use quantifies only those parks and open spaces within Yakima County's jurisdiction.
 They are defined as lands utilized for recreational activities such as group camps and County parks and include lands covered by water.

-Of the 4,226-3,336 acres in this category, over one-half (2,190 acres) are located within cities and their UGAs (1,699 and 287 acres respectively).
-The rural areas (681 acres) and the resource lands (672) are almost identical in acreage. ~~designated agricultural lands.
-This agricultural park acreage however is composed largely of lands covered by water.
-Most of the remaining park lands are located within cities and their UGAs (762 and 618 acres respectively).
-Rural lands contain nearly 600 acres of park land.~~ For more specific information on Yakima County's parks and open spaces, refer to the Parks and Open Space Element.
+Of the 3,336 acres in this category, over one-half are located within cities and their UGAs (1,699 and 287 acres respectively).
+The rural areas (681 acres) and the resource lands (672) are almost identical in acreage.
+For more specific information on Yakima County's parks and open spaces, refer to the Parks and Open Space Element.